Need help? We're here 24/7

 Therapeutic Foster Care Program

-The Child and Adolescent Services staff provide a variety of outpatient individual, group, and family counseling services using many therapeutic methods.
-Staff are also trained in providing therapy designed for children exposed to domestic violence.
+The Child and Adolescent Services staff provide individual, group, and family therapy, including specialized treatment for children exposed to domestic violence.

 Community Developmental Services (CDS) works with CYFS to provide comprehensive services to children and youth with developmental disabilities, autism and other ongoing developmental disorders.